Distance: 7.2 miles | Hiking time: 4-5 hours | More trail info.

 Once past the trailhead gate, the trail takes you down between a couple of private properties towards the Sweetwater River, which was dry when we hiked this trail in late February.
 There is a ladder to help you cross when the water is flowing, but it’s good to prepare to get a little wet.

 After crossing the river, the trail begins a slow climb up and out of the valley before taking a turn due east at about 1.2 miles in.
-We started this hike at 6:30 am and, even with sunglasses, the early morning sun was blinding.
+We started this hike at 6:30 am, and even with sunglasses, the early morning sun was blinding.
 At times it was difficult to see the trail without holding my hand up to block the sun.

 Spring has come early this year, so our hike to the summit of Bell Bluff was full of fresh blooms of wildflowers.
 Fields of purple California lilac were the most prominent flowers we passed.
 We also came across bright yellow daisies and wild mustard blooms as well as patches of white California buckwheat, and the sweet smell of California sage scrub was everywhere.

-The Route to the Summit
+The Route to the Summit of Bell Bluff

 Approximately 3 miles into the hike we reached the base of Bell Bluff.
 There was a small cairn-marked trail that went off to the right towards the peak.
 Leaving the main trail behind, we hiked in about 50 feet or so to a clearing where we stopped briefly to figure out our plan for getting to the summit.